TheCompletionsGroup/IntegrationFormats/Readme.md

-**The Completions Tool** is able to import progress data from existing completions projects.
+**The Completions Tool** is able to import completions data from existing completions projects.
 This allows you to view overall progress of a large project which relies on numerous other completions tools or gain an overview of multiple projects.
 In order to do this we have described a common format for the various entities common to most completions tools.
 If you maintain a completions tool then we invite you to implement this standard or, better yet, contribute to it.
 We love open source formats.

 #General Format Notes

 Even though it is 2016 we're resisting the urge to require that files be formatted in JSON.
-We have chosen to use command delimited files (CSV) format because it is easily created in tools as diverse as notepad and Excel on any operating system.
+We have chosen to use comma delimited files (CSV) format because it is easily created in tools as diverse as notepad and Excel on any operating system.
 It is also a file format which is well-known for less technically minded people.

 Files must be encoded using UTF-8 without a BOM.